 Housing costs in San Gabriel are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, San Gabriel isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in San Gabriel are a mix of both white- and blue-collar jobs.
+San Gabriel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, San Gabriel is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in San Gabriel who work in office and administrative support (14.18%), sales jobs (11.55%), and management occupations (8.99%).
+There are especially a lot of people living in San Gabriel who work in office and administrative support (14.74%), sales jobs (11.25%), and food service (9.19%).

 The most common language spoken in San Gabriel is Chinese.
 Other important languages spoken here include English and Spanish.